 On the other end, premium systems like TrolMaster are built for precision and scale.
 They come with a higher price and a steeper learning curve but offer unparalleled control for professional growers or serious enthusiasts.
 These systems can manage more devices, offer more detailed data logging, and are often modular, allowing you to expand your setup over time.

-Basic Control vs. Advanced VPD Management
+Simple Automation vs. Advanced VPD Control

 Most controllers will help you manage temperature and humidity, but how they do it can vary.
 Basic controllers treat these as separate variables.
 You set a target temperature and a target humidity range, and the controller turns your equipment on or off to stay within those limits.
 This is a straightforward and effective way to maintain a stable environment for your plants.